julybatchns/cuvette_June_reactjs/reactapp/README.md

 # React's useContext is a hook that allows you to access the context values in functional components.

 Consumer => Provider => Store

+# The useRef Hook in React is used to hold a mutable value that doesn't cause a re-render when updated.
+It is commonly used for accessing DOM elements or storing vaalues tht persist across renders without causing a component to re-render.

+# React will not re-render a component when a ref's value changes because refs are not considered part of the component’s state.
+They are simply a way to persist values across renders, without affecting the component’s lifecycle.